 [empty]

-Total funding shall be all financial liabilities other than derivatives and short positionsinstitutions shall consider as part of total funding .
+For the purpose of templates C 6700, C 67.01, C 68.00, C 69.00, total funding shall be all financial liabilities other than derivatives and short positions.
+In addition, for templates C 68.00 and C 69.00institutions shall consider as part of total funding Additional Tier 1 instruments that are equity except preferred shares.

 Funding of any type with open maturity including on sight deposits shall be considered as maturing overnight.

 Original maturity shall represent the time between the date of origination and the date of maturity of funding.
-The date of the maturity of the funding shall be determined in accordance with point 12 of Annex XXIII.
+The date of the maturity of the funding shall be determined in accordance with point 12 of Annex XXIII of EBA IT solutions.
 This means that in case of optionality such as in the case of point 12 of Annex XXIII, the original maturity of a funding item can be shorter than the time elapsed since its origination.

 Residual maturity shall represent the time between the end of the reporting period and the date of maturity of funding.
-The date of the maturity of the funding shall be determined in accordance with point 12 of Annex XXIII.
+The date of the maturity of the funding shall be determined in accordance with point 12 of Annex XXIII of EBA IT solutions. .

-For the purposes of calculating the original or residual weighted average maturity, deposits maturing overnight or funding of any type with open maturity shall be considered to have a one day maturity.
+For the purposes of calculating the original or residual weighted average maturity, deposits maturing overnight or funding of any type with open maturity shall be considered to have a one-day maturity.

 For the purposes of calculating the original and residual maturity, where there is funding with a notice period or a cancellation or early withdrawal clause for the institution’s counterparty, a withdrawal at the first possible date shall be assumed.

-For perpetual liabilities, except where subject to optionality as referred to in point 12 of Annex XXIII, a fixed 20 years original and residual maturity shall be assumed.
+For perpetual items, except where subject to optionality as referred to in point 12 of Annex XXIII, a fixed 20 years original and residual maturity shall be assumed.

-For calculating the percentage threshold referred to in templates C 67.00 by significant currency, institutions shall use a threshold of 1 % of total liabilities in all currencies.
+[empty]

 1.2.
 Concentration of funding by counterparty (C 67.00)